Creating Multisite Settings Pages

 Network Options Pages

-This step is very similar to what we did when created regular options pages.
+This is the first step we need to do and it is very similar to what we did when created regular options pages.
 The only change here is that we are going to use network_admin_menu hook instead of admin_menu.

-And we are going to use add_menu_page() and add_submenu_page() functions in order to add new network admin settings pages.
+But we are going to use add_menu_page() and add_submenu_page() functions in order to add new network settings pages.
 Let’s begin with a simple code like below:

 add_action( 'network_admin_menu', 'rudr_network_settings_pages' );